matter-labs/zksync-docs/content/00.build/10.quick-start/_hello-zksync/_foundry_deploy_contract.md

 - The `contribute` method to log funds, triggering `ContributionReceived` and `GoalReached` events.
 - The `withdrawFunds` method, allowing the owner to collect accumulated funds post-goal achievement.

-Smart contracts deployed to ZKsync must be compiled using our custom compiler.
+Smart contracts deployed to zkSync must be compiled using our custom compiler.
 For this particular guide we are making use of `zksolc`.

 To compile the contracts in the project, run the following command: